 If left untreated, they can result in irreversible damage to health.

-Common treatments include exposure and response prevention, behavior modification, cognitive restructuring and various forms of relaxation training.
+Common treatments include exposure and response prevention, behavior modification, cognitive restructuring, and various forms of relaxation training.

 However, the effectiveness of these treatments for orthorexia has not been scientifically confirmed (

-Bottom Line: There are several ways to treat orthorexia.
+Summary There are several ways to treat orthorexia.
 Seeking help from a health professional is strongly recommended.

 However, for some people, there's a fine line between healthy eating and an eating disorder.